d-j-e/SNPPar/README.md

 # SNPPar
 Parallel/Homoplasic SNP Finder

-SNPPar is designed to find homoplasic SNPs based on a user-defined phylogenetic tree - more specifically, it searches for those SNPs that are parallel (same mutation @ same position in two [or more] unrelated groups/isolates), convergent (), and/or revertant ().
+SNPPar is designed to find homoplasic SNPs based on a user-defined phylogenetic tree - more specifically, it searches for those SNPs that are: parallel - same mutation (eg. A \~> T) @ same position in two (or more) unrelated groups/isolates convergent - different mutation in resulting in same base (eg. A \~> T, C \~> T) @ same position in two (or more) unrelated groups/isolates and/or revertant - mutation back to ancestral state (eg. A \~> T \~> A)

 By default, SNPPar uses TreeTime for ancestral state reconstruction (ASR), but using FastML for ASR is also available (though much, much slower)